-The actuarial assumptions used in the June 30, 2020 valuation were based on the results of an actuarial experience study for the period from July 1, 2016 through June 30, 2020, except for the change in the discount rate, which was based on VRS Board action effective as of July 1, 2019.
+The actuarial assumptions used in the June 30, 2021 valuation were based on the results of an actuarial experience study for the period from July 1, 2016 through June 30, 2020, except for the change in the discount rate, which was based on VRS Board action effective as of July 1, 2019.
 Changes to the actuarial assumptions as a result of the experience study and VRS Board action are as follows:

-Updated to Pub-2010 public sector mortality tables.
-For future mortality improvements, replace load with a modified Mortality Improvement Scale MP-2020 Adjusted rates to better fit experience for Plan 1; set separate rates based on experience for Plan 2/Hybrid; changed final retirement age Adjusted rates to better fit experience at each year age and service through 9 years of service No change No change No change
+Mortality rates (pre-retirement, post-retirement healthy, and disabled) Updated to Pub-2010 public sector mortality tables.
+For future mortality improvements, replace load with a modified Mortality Improvement Scale MP-2020 Retirement rates Adjusted rates to better fit experience for Plan 1; set separate rates based on experience for Plan 2/Hybrid; changed final retirement age Withdrawal rates Adjusted rates to better fit experience at each year age and service through 9 years of service Disability rates No change Salary scale No change Discount rate No change